 Our operations are subject to the federal Clean Air Act, as amended, which governs air emissions and imposes specific requirements on the use and handling of ozone-depleting refrigerants generally classified as chlorofluorocarbons ("CFCs") or hydrochlorofluorocarbons ("HCFCs").
 Clean Air Act regulations promulgated by the United States Environmental Protection Agency ("USEPA") require the certification of service technicians involved in the service or repair of equipment containing these refrigerants and also regulate the containment and recycling of these refrigerants.
 These requirements have increased our training expenses and expenditures for containment and recycling equipment.
 The Clean Air Act is intended ultimately to eliminate the use of ozone-depleting substances such as CFCs and HCFCs in the United States and to require alternative refrigerants to be used in replacement HVAC systems.
 Some replacement refrigerants, already in use, and classified as hydrofluorocarbons ("HFCs") are not ozone-depleting substances.
 HFCs are considered by USEPA to have high global warming potential.
-USEPA may at some point require the phase-out of HFCs and expand existing technician certification requirements to cover the handling of HFCs.
-We do not believe the existing regulations governing technician certification requirements for the handling of ozone-depleting substances or possible future regulations applicable to HFCs will materially affect our business on the whole because, although they require us to incur modest ongoing training costs, our competitors also incur such costs, and such regulations may encourage or require our customers to update their MEP systems.
+USEPA may at some point require the phase-out of HFCs and expand existing technician certification requirements for the handling of ozone-depleting substances or possible future regulations applicable to HFCs will materially affect our business on the whole because, although they require us to incur modest ongoing training costs, our competitors also incur such costs, and such regulations may encourage or require our customers to update their MEP systems.